WordPress Basic Settings For Beginners in 2022

 - Full text: Full text will display your full blog post written by you.

-- Excerpt: Excerpt will display 2-3 lines of the blog post.
+- Excerpt: The excerpt will display 2-3 lines of the blog post.

-Excerpt is recommended and we are using excerpt on our website.
+The excerpt is recommended and we are using excerpts on our website.

 (Important WordPress basic settings for beginners)